scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 ### Type Class Instances

-The *instances* of a type class provide implementations for the types we care about, including types from the Scala standard library and types from our domain model.
+The *instances* of a type class provide implementations of the type class for the types we care about, including types from the Scala standard library and types from our domain model.

-We define instances by creating concrete implementations of the type class and tagging them with the `implicit` keyword:
+In Scala define instances by creating concrete implementations of the type class and tagging them with the `implicit` keyword: